 2.2.1 Central Bedfordshire is one of the most accessible areas in the East of England and is particularly well connected on all of the main north-south routes, namely the M1, A1, A5, and A6.
 It is well served by existing rail stations on the East and West Coast and Midland Main rail lines and East West Rail will also deliver further connectivity with a committed upgrade to Ridgmont station and the potential new station north of Sandy.
-This excellent access brings potential for business and housing growth but also pressure on infrastructure and a high outflow of residents for employment and services.
+This excellent access brings potential for business and

-&lt;sup>2 Office for National Statistics, 2016 Mid Year Estimate.
+2 Office for National Statistics, 2016 Mid Year Estimate.